Australia’s Cultural Diversity Can Offer Benefits to Workplace Culture

 A workplace team composed of ethnically diverse professionals may provide useful inputs about services and products and expectations of diverse communities and what gaps need to be filled to satisfy the markets.
 Because of the diversification present in Australia, innovative and new traditions introduced to make a brilliant workplace community.

 The two areas which experience growth are in the field of education and construction.
 Migrants boost building programs and jobs in the educational sector and contribute to the growth in construction jobs to build a house for new migrants.
 Each year, construction jobs grow by 8 percent annually.
 This contributes 8 percent to the GDP per year.

 Immigration contributes a lot to the Australian economy.
 If you just take income tax on its own that was worth more than $80 billion in the last year just from migrants.
 The IMF has estimated that Australia’s present migration program is expected to add 0.5-1% points to yearly GDP growth between 2020 and 2050.
 Between 2016 and 2017, Australia had a net overseas gain from migration which added up to 262,500 persons.
 This was an increase of 27.3 percent when compared to the years 2015 and 2016.
-Whatever individual Australians may say, the advantages of cultural diversity that comes with immigration far outweigh the disadvantages.
+Whatever individual Australians may say, the advantages of cultural diversity that come with immigration far outweigh the disadvantages.